Intuition behind self-attention

 This is clearly a very rough approximation of what a real summary would look like - but it works like a charm!

-Interestingly this is the same philosophy behind search algorithms and the page rank algorithm.
+Interestingly this is the same philosophy behind search algorithms and the page rank algorithm, which has been an important of Google Search.

-If you have any thoughts on this, I would be keen to hear them!
+If you have any thoughts on this, I am keen to hear them - leave a comment!

 Best,